NikkelM/Steam-App-ID-Finder/README.md

 ## Mode: `epicGamesAccount`

+> It is possible that running the tool in this mode will not work due to Epic Games running an additional security check (captcha) when trying to access the purchase history.
+> If you encounter this issue, please use the [workaround](#workaround-if-the-tool-throws-an-error) provided below.

 This mode enables you to get a list of all games you have ever purchased (excluding those that are refunded) on the Epic Games Store - including the weekly free game giveaways.
 You can then use this output as input for the [`gameNames`](#mode-gamenames) mode to find the Steam App IDs for the games.